-Abstract- In this this paper for the first time, we have formulated the dotriacontal number system using existing number systems like binary, and hexadecimal numbers.
+Abstract- In this paper for the first time, we have formulated the dotriacontal number system using existing number systems like binary, and hexadecimal numbers.
 The dotriacontal number is one with a base of 32, containing 32 single-character digits or symbols.
 Each symbol contains five binary digits.
 This number system can be used in computers for reducing memory consumption and for memory specification.
-Generally, the computer memory addresses are displayed in five hexadecimal integers.
-If the computer memory addresses can be showed in four dotriacontal integers rather of five hexadecimal integers, the memory consumption will be reduced.
-It also can be used to increase the number of MAC addresses, IPv4 and IPv6 addresses.
-MAC (Media Access Control) address can be constructed as six deckles or 12 integers of the dotriacontal numbers instead of six octet hexadecimal digits.
-The IPv4 address can be defined in 8 integers of dotriacontal number that is 240 that is 1099511627776 address, and also the IPv6 address can be designed in 32 digits of the dotriacontal number that is 2160 or 1.46150164E48 addresses.
-The dotriacontal number system can be effective to detect error message using the checksum method.
-Typically, the checksum method is used by a binary or hexadecimal number system but the checksum method can be easily applied in the dotriacontal number system to detect error messages.
-The proposed work of this paper will be implemented if the dotriacontal code is executed and the memory specification is defined as a 10 bits deckle system instead of 8 bits byte.
+It also can be used to increase the number of MAC addresses, IPv4 and IPv6 addresses, and to detect error message using the checksum method.